open-policy-agent/opa-idea-plugin/hack/README.md

 Cleanning...

 ```
-Example with document that does not need update:
+Example with a document that does not need an update:

 ```bash
 $ ./hack/verify-toc.sh